 Hopefully, these ideas will get your creative juices flowing, then you can take advantage of these suggestions or use them as fodder to generate ideas of your own.

-Either way, take some time to fill your tank before taking on the world and doing all of the marvellous things you do each day.
+Either way, take some time to fill your tank before taking on the world and doing all of the marvelous things you do each day.
 I think that you, like me, will find that when taking care of yourself becomes a habit, you will be the most effective version of yourself possible.